 Non-Timber Forest Products, NTFP, is a local Non-Government Organization based in Ratanakiri Province, NE Cambodia.
 Since we were established in 1996 we have played a critical role in helping indigenous people secure their rights to their land and natural resources.
 We also recognize the vital importance of preserving the cultural heritage of indigenous people, often inextricably linked with their lands and forests.

 NTFP works in Virachey and Veun Sai-Siem Pang National Parks that form part of a 11,217 km2 network of protected areas in Laos, Cambodia and Vietnam, one of the largest protected landscapes in the Mekong basin.

 Wildlife surveys in 2021 confirmed the exceptional biodiversity of the Key Biodiversity Areas (hotspot) with presence of mega fauna and flora (In total, there are ten CR species present at Veun Sai – Siem Pang National Park that consists of 84.30% of evergreen forest, 13% of deciduous and bamboo forest, and extensive upland savannahs.)

 The volunteer will be welcomed by a member of PU’s team and will be transported to a hotel near the airport for an overnight stay.

 The volunteer will leave by mini-bus the following day/the day after (9h of travel).

 Mini-bus schedules (day time only):

 Matériel disponible sur place

-– Volunteer should also bring specific clothes to work on a forest environment (long sleeves clothes and warm clothes, boots, hat, mosquito repellent, etc.)
+– The volunteer should also bring specific clothes to work on a forest environment (long sleeves clothes and warm clothes, boots, hat, mosquito repellent, etc.)

 Partenaire : Non Timber Forest Products (NTFP)